-An ancestor of the Levin family wanted to obtain power in order to be on equal grounds with the supernatural that preyed on the innocent.
+An ancestor of the Sasaki family wanted to obtain power in order to be on equal grounds with the supernatural that preyed on the innocent.
 This ancestor decided that with every kill he would consume them hoping their strength would flow into him and he would gain it.

 As he continued to kill and consume after many years, he realized little by little he was growing stronger, and that his aging seemed to slow slightly.
 Eventually, he had figured out how to call on the dead and he began to perfect this skill.
-From then on, it carried through the generations of the Levin family.
+From then on, it carried through the generations of the Sasaki family.
 The book had ended with that without an explanation of how this ancestor had gained their necromancy.

-Ruby elaborated that the ancestor of the Levin family was not the only one.
+Ruby elaborated that the ancestor of the Sasaki family was not the only one.
 There were ten, including the Levin ancestor, who had made their life in hunting the supernatural and that each of them had gained their own skills.
 However, their goals had begun to change for each family.
-Currently, the Levin family wants to reach their power into Hell and gain information from the high ranked demons.
+Currently, the Sasaki family wants to reach their power into Hell and gain information from the high ranked demons.
 They were trying to get their hands onto something powerful.
 Anything that would make it so every being would bow to them.